htw-imi-info1/chapter08-inheritance/exercises.md

     o = x;
     x = o;

+What can you say about the class hierarchy of the classes? draw a class diagram.

 AbstractList Hierarchy (Exercise 8.19)
 -----------------
 Draw an inheritance hierarchy of AbstractList and all its (direct and indirect subclasses as they are defined in the Java standard library.)